ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ### Future considerations

-It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `dynamic` filtering option.
+It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `manual` filtering option.
 This _could_ follow the design of what we see with the AzDO _Windows_-based user selector experiece where a display of the number of current results is shown at the bottom, and when a user begins typing in the filter input, a 'Show more results' button is shown at the bottom of the dropdown.

 #### Combobox alignment

 It's reasonable to think that a client may want to have the same UX and Nimble-provided APIs as the `Select` for dynamic options.

-#### Grouping/Metadata
+#### Complex content

-One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
-Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute that specifies how the filter text is applied to a target.

-There is also a desire to allow the [`ListOption` to contain complex content](https://github.com/ni/nimble/issues/1135).
+There is a desire to allow the [`ListOption` to contain complex content](https://github.com/ni/nimble/issues/1135).
 This could include content that also supplies some metadata that _could_ be used for filtering purposes.
 The current proposed API is meant to inform _how_ the filter text is applied to a target, not _what_ the target is, so I suspect if we ever need to provide a means to the client to change what the target for the filter is, then that would be a different API.

 #### More filter modes